We will provide updates as they are available.

-LibX is a browser add-on you can download for Firefox and Google Chrome.
+LibX is a browser add-on you can download Google Chrome.
 LibX will give you easier access to MIT resources from anywhere.
 LibX will help you to:

 Have you ever tried to view an article online, but you get stopped with an error because the web site doesn't acknowledge that you're from MIT?
 LibX helps with that, whether you're on or off campus!